Drones capture devastation caused by tornadoes over Easter weekend

 Drones can help after a disaster strikes

 Drones can play an important role in areas struck by disaster.
 The unmanned aircraft can provide a quick aerial assessment of the situation on the ground.
 Drones can help locate people and communicate with them.
-They can also help and guide First Responders by, for instance, quickly mapping flooded areas and overlaying Google Maps information to provide street names as well as providing GPS coordinates.
+They can also help and guide first responders by, for instance, quickly mapping flooded areas and overlaying Google Maps information to provide street names as well as providing GPS coordinates.
 Furthermore, drones can help insurance companies speed up their claims process by providing detailed aerial photos to assess damage to buildings and structures.
 Lastly, drones can help re-establish communications by providing coverage.
 These are just a few quick examples of how drones can help in areas that have been hit by tornadoes or other disasters.

 Just unbelievable video coming out of Seneca, SC right now of damage from this morning's tornado.
 Seneca is located just west of Clemson. https://t.co/LQ5D71cwFO pic.twitter.com/UwYGwUMQ0X